AlekId/delphi-coll-xe/doc/DifferencesFromGenericsCollections.md

 `Generics.Collections` classes are all derived from `TEnumerable<T>` or `TEnumerator<T>`.
 Most people will agree that this is not enough in many cases and that is why `Collections` introduces interfaces.
 All collections have a public interface (e.g. `IList<T>`, `IDictionary<TKey, TValue>`, and so on).
 Also, since there exists more than one implementation for the same collection idea, an interface is a must.
 For example, there is a hash-based `TDictionary<TKey, TValue>` type and an AVL tree based-one, `TSortedDictionary<TKey, TValue>`.

-All collections in this package descend from `TCollection<T>` but there is no restriction that new collections must derive from it also.
-It is still recommended, because the base classes implement most extended enumerable operations out-of-the-box.
+All collections in this package ultimately descend from either `TSequence<T>` (non-associative collections) or `TAssociation<T>` (associative collections), both of which descend from `TAbstractContainer<T>`.
+There is no restriction that new collections must do the same, though it is still recommended, because the base classes implement most extended enumerable operations out-of-the-box.

 ## Enumerable extensions (ENEX)

 All collections in the proposed package support a set of extensions.
 Because Delphi does not support proper class helpers, it was necessary to provide interface-based extensions.
 In any case, there are a large number of helper functions each collection implements / re-implements or extends, giving the user total freedom and optimizing a lot of things that would take a lot of time otherwise.
 For example, to obtain a list of distinct elements in a list, one can simple call `LList.Distinct().ToList()`, which otherwise would have taken a bit of coding to write.

-For more information regarding ENEX, see `IEnexCollection<T>` and `IEnexAssociativeCollection<TKey, TValue>` in the `Collections.Base` unit.
+For more information regarding ENEX, see `ISequence<T>` and `IAssociation<TKey, TValue>` in the `Collections.Base` unit.

 ## Integer vs NativeInt